bbauska/W3Cx-5of5/README.md

 sensitive: do not mix a variable name in lower case and in uppercase.
-For example, if I give to the small "x" a value of "2", and to big "X" a value of "4", and if I display the value of big "X", then the JavaScript interpreter will know that big "X" is different than small "x".
+For example, if I give to the small "x" a value of "2", and to big "X" a value of "4", and if I display the value of big "X", then the JavaScript interpreter will know that big "X" is different than small "x".</p>

 <p>If you need to use different names like if I've got two fast cars, just, my
 recommendation: use "myFastCar1", "myFastCar2", etc. Also, you should not use